-PROTOCOL I.1: Purpose
+PROTOCOL II.1: Purpose

 - The purpose of the Tactical Emergency Medical Services Unit (TEMS Unit) is to support law enforcement or homeland security operations by facilitating the health and safety of critical public safety personnel inside the perimeter of high risk, large-scale, and extended operations.
-These events may include, but not be limited to, high-risk search warrants, barricaded persons, hostage situations, extraordinary deployments and Weapons of Mass Destruction events. - 2.
-The Special Operations Tactical Medical Support (SO-TAC) provider is not directly responsible for any person(s) outside the direct field of operations, whose care may safely be provided by the local EMS Operational Program. - These protocols supplement the current version of the Medical Control Board Treatment Protocols for EMS System for Metropolitan Oklahoma City & Tulsa and at the Office of the Medical Director (OMD) discretion, may incorporate other protocol components, - 4.
-The Tactical Emergency Medical Services Protocols shall be used only by OMD credentialed Special Operations - Tactical Medical Support (SO-TAC) who is sponsored by an OMD and EMSA approved law enforcement agency and are operating under law enforcement command. - SO-TAC Providers at the ALS levels may administer the medications and perform the procedures listed in these protocols only after receiving specific training on their use and only under the direction of OMD or on-line Medical Control. - 6.
+These events may include, but not be limited to, high-risk search warrants, barricaded persons, hostage situations, extraordinary deployments, civil unrest, and Weapons of Mass Destruction events. - The Tactical Emergency Medical Support provider is not directly responsible for any person(s) outside the direct field of operations, whose care may safely be provided by local EMS agency. - 3.
+These protocols supplement the current version of the Medical Control Board Treatment Protocols for EMS System for Metropolitan Oklahoma City & Tulsa and at the Office of the Medical Director (OMD) discretion, may incorporate other protocol components, - 4.
+The Tactical Emergency Medical Services Protocols shall be used only by OMD credentialed Tactical Emergency Medical Medic who is sponsored by an OMD approved law enforcement agency and are operating under law enforcement command. - TEMS Providers at the ALS levels may administer the medications and perform the procedures listed in these protocols only after receiving specific training on their use and only under the direction of OMD or on-line Medical Control. - 6.
 Once the patient is removed from the law enforcement perimeter of operation, the TEMS protocol will end, the Medical Control Board Treatment Protocols for EMS System for Metropolitan Oklahoma City & Tulsa will be implemented, and the transition of care will be made to the local EMS agency. - a.
-An exception may be made when the SO-TAC Provider's specialized training is needed to manage a specific illness/injury. - b.
-If the SO-TAC EMS Provider's specialized training is needed to manage the patient's illness/injury, then the highest-trained SO-TAC Provider shall ride to the hospital with the patient to maintain medications that are not specified by the Medical Control Board Treatment Protocols for EMS System for Metropolitan Oklahoma City & Tulsa. - c.
-If, during transport, SO-TAC personnel encounter a significant conflict between TEMS protocols and those of the transporting EMS agency, they will contact On-line Medical Control and request a dual consult with the local Base Station Physician.
+An exception may be made when the TEMS Provider's specialized training is needed to manage the patient's illness/injury, then the TEMS Provider shall ride to the hospital with the patient to maintain medications that are not specified by the Medical Control Board Treatment Protocols for EMS System for Metropolitan Oklahoma City & Tulsa. - b.
+If, during transport, TEMS personnel encounter a significant conflict between TEMS protocols and those of the transporting EMS agency, they will contact On-line Medical Control.